DawidKrysiak/dawidkrysiak.github.io/_posts/2022-07-19-Metabase-on-AmazonLinux-2022.markdown

 ```
 yum install -y  https://dev.mysql.com/get/mysql80-community-release-fc35-3.noarch.rpm
 ```
-Ok, let's do yum update - FAIL - as mentioned above - distro doesn't exist and it's not advertising it as FedoraCore distro, so let's hack :)
+Ok, let's do yum update - FAIL - as mentioned above - distro doesn't exist and it's not advertising it as FedoraCore distro, so let's hack  the repo file to let it think it's FedoraCore35 :)

 edit the below with your editor of choice:
 ```